tayloraswift/swift-png/doc/3.0.0/tutorials.md

 }
 ```

 You might notice we are using 16-bit color with `UInt16.self` as the argument to the `v(of:)` function’s metatype parameter.
-We are doing this to increase the precision in the linear interpolation, so that distinct pixel values in the input image will get distinct pixel values in the output image.
+We are doing this to increase the precision of the linear interpolation, so that distinct pixel values in the input image will get distinct pixel values in the output image.
 (Though no one could probably tell the difference.)
 The input PNG file is actually an 8-bit image, so pixels with the value `255` (pure white, `UInt8.max`) will be seen as `65535` (`UInt16.max`) by our program.
 We could also have chosen `UInt32.self` or `UInt64.self` if we wanted even more precision.

-While using `Data.Uncompressed` and `Data.Rectangular` is more verbose than using the single-stage `v`/`va`/`rgba(path:of:)` APIs, the image data types give us access to the image metadata through the `properties` member.
-This structure has type (`PNG.`)`Properties`, and contains information like the size, interlacing algorithm, palette, chroma key, and color format of the image.
+While using `Data.Uncompressed` and `Data.Rectangular` is more verbose than using the single-stage `v`/`va`/`rgba(path:of:)` APIs, the image data types give us access to the image metadata through their `properties` members.
+This structure has type `Properties`, and contains information like the size, interlacing algorithm, palette, chroma key, and color format of the image.
 We can, for example, assert that our input image has a grayscale color format (including grayscale–alpha), since it wouldn’t make sense to apply a color ramp to a multi-color image.

 ```swift
     let format:PNG.Properties.Format = rectangular.properties.format